ka1amita/project/docs/rest-api.md

 ### Audience

-This document is intended for a software developers familiar with the following:
+This document is intended for a software developers.

-+ Spring Boot Security
-+ REST API
-+ JWT

 ### Scope